-4. paysafecard: Boosting brand searches using Stories Ads
+#4 Paysafecard: Boosting brand searches using Story Ads

-The campaign led to to 6,000 internet searches for a sales outlet paysafecard’s and it saw a 76% lower cost per conversion with ads in Instagram Stories vs other ad formats.
+The campaign led to 6,000 internet searches for a sales outlet Paysafecard and it saw a 76% lower cost per conversion with ads in Instagram Stories vs other ad formats.

-5. AppSee: Lowering cost per lead for a B2B company
+#5 Appsee: Lowering the cost per lead for a B2B company

-Instagram Stories ads can also work well for B2B companies as AppSee proves.
+Instagram story ads can also work well for B2B companies as Appsee proves.

-AppSee, an Israel-based company that offers qualitative app analytics, used Instagram Stories ads to retarget users it had already connected with in the Instagram feed.
+Appsee, an Israel-based company that offers qualitative app analytics, used Instagram story ads to retarget users it had already connected within the Instagram feed.

 The campaign aimed to encourage mobile product managers and app developers to test out its product, and to do this, it demonstrated its product in action as part of the ad.
 It also included clear CTAs and told users they could sign up for a free trial by swiping up.

-When Mainline Menswear wanted to get its brand in front of more people, it invested in an Instagram Stories ad campaign that resulted in an 21-point increase of unaided brand awareness (the percentage of respondents aware of your product, brand, or advertising when surveyed).
+When Mainline Menswear wanted to get its brand in front of more people, it invested in an ad campaign that resulted in a 21-point increase of unaided brand awareness (the percentage of respondents aware of your product, brand, or advertising when surveyed).

 Over the course of the campaign, the ads helped Mainline Menswear to reach more than 1.3 million people as well as boosting brand recognition and recall.

-7. Morhipo: 45% lower cost per customer with Stories ads
+#7 Morhipo: 45% lower cost per customer with Story ads

-Fashion brand, Morhipo, had already seen success with ads in the Facebook and Instagram feeds before it decided to test out Stories ads to see if the new placement could increase sales.
+Fashion brand, Morhipo, had already seen success with ads in the Facebook and Instagram feeds before it decided to test out story ads to see if the new placement could increase sales.

 This campaign shows that you should always be looking to test and experiment with new creative and placements for your campaigns.

-Simba mattresses is one of the rising stars of the sleep industry, and like the other examples we shared today, the business has had great success with Instagram Stories ads.
+Simba mattresses are one of the rising stars of the sleep industry, and like the other examples we shared today, the business has had great success with Instagram Stories ads.

 Simba turned to Stories ads as a way to showcase its product and visually demonstrate the layers of its mattresses.
-But the creative was only a part of what made this campaign so successful…
+But creativity was only a part of what made this campaign so successful…

-To connect with the right people, at the right time, and with the right message, Simba segmented its audiences based on their behaviours.
+To connect with the right people, at the right time, and with the right message, Simba segmented its audiences based on their behaviors.
 For example, it created audiences for people that had:

 Visited its website, and;